Ian-Blanshard/MP4-Coffee-Shop/README.md

 [Lucid chart](www.lucidchart.com) was used to create a database schema and wireframes for the project.
 This ensured I had a clear vision for the project before beginning to write code.

 As I am using django/ django allauths models for managing users and login.
-The schema focusses on modals I created for managing products, shopping bags and reviews.
+The schema focuses on modals I created for managing products, shopping bags and reviews.

 ![Screenshot database schema](/static/images/database_schema.jpg)

 The initial schema was what I began with when designing the site, But there ended up being some changes.
-I put this down to my experience as having never built out a full e-commerce store I hadn't understood some of the challenges I would be faced with if I had stuck rigourously to this design.
+I put this down to my experience as having never built out a full e-commerce store I hadn't understood some of the challenges I would be faced with if I had stuck rigorously to this design.

 ***

 ### Wireframes <a name="wireframes"></a>

-The wireframes for the site were my starting point, as the project progressed I decided to make some changes from the initial designs as I thought they were more user friendly and provided easier customer navigation of the site.
+The wireframes for the site were my starting point, as the project progressed I decided to make some changes from the initial designs as I thought they were more user-friendly and provided easier customer navigation of the site.

 #### Homepage